WordPress/plugin-check/docs/creating-a-static-check.md

 use WordPress\Plugin_Check\Traits\Stable_Check;

 /**
- * Check for detecting "Wordpress" in plugin files.
+ * Check for detecting incorrect casing of the term "WordPress" (specifically "Wordpress") using string search in files.
  *
  * @since n.e.x.t
  */